Judith Wasserheit, MD, MPH, BA

 Adjunct Professor, Epidemiology

-Judith N. Wasserheit is a Professor of Medicine and Global Health and Vice Chair of the Department of Global Health.
+Judith N. Wasserheit is a Professor of Medicine and Global Health and William H. Foege Endowed Chair of the Department of Global Health.
 She is also an Affiliate Investigator the Fred Hutchinson Cancer Research Center.
 She was formerly the Director of the HIV Vaccine Trials Network, a global clinical trials platform linking 28 sites on four continents in evaluating preventive HIV vaccines; led the CDC's national STD prevention program for almost a decade; and was the founding chief of the NIH's STD research branch.
 She has had extensive experience in sexually transmitted disease (STD) and HIV research, policy development, and program implementation both in the United States and in developing countries.

 Current research interests include: examining the effects of co-infection such as sexually transmitted infections, malaria, TB, and HCV on HIV acquisition and transmission; designing and evaluating combination HIV prevention packages for sub-Saharan Africa; developing and evaluating multi-component interventions to reduce STDs, HIV, and pregnancy among women and adolescents, and developing and evaluating approaches to adaptation to climate change to reduce the impact on human health.